sbertrang/redis-distlock/README.md

     An optional subroutine that will be called with errors as it's parameter, should and when they occur.
     By default, errors are currently just warns.

+- auto\_release

+    Flag to enable automatic release of all locks when the lock manager instance goes out of scope.
+Defaults to `0`.

+    **CAVEAT**: Ctrl-C'ing a running Perl script does not call DESTROY().
+    This means you will have to wait for Redis to expire your locks for you if the script is killed manually.
+    Even if you do implement a signal handler, it can be quite unreliable in Perl and does not guarantee the timeliness of your locks being released.

 ## lock( $resource, $ttl \[ $value \] )

 Acquire the lock for the resource with the given time to live (in seconds)